 Following a software update on the watch and an update to the Strava app on the watch, GPS tracking was nearly on par with my Galaxy Note 10+ I typically run with.
 Running outdoors, it was well within the usual margin of error in terms of distance and pace.
 It was also consistent from run to run, although I found Strava's auto-pause and auto-resume (which are off by default) to be really bad and not worth turning on after regularly having large chunks of distance missed after taking a break as short as 10 seconds waiting to cross a street.

 But while GPS does work, it's not quite as consistent as the more powerful GPS system in modern phones.
 I noticed in particular that running in the city, with tall buildings and periods without a direct view of the sky, the Watch Active 2 wasn't able to hold a signal as well as my phone (which on its own already struggles in these situations).
-You can understand this just considering the size of the watch, but it point sout that the Watch Active 2 still isn't going to be a go-to replacement for dedicated (and more expensive) running or cycling watches.
+You can understand this just considering the size of the watch, but it points out that the Watch Active 2 still isn't going to be a go-to replacement for dedicated (and more expensive) running or cycling watches.

-There's also an interesting lack of understanding from the operating system that another app is tracking a workout, because despite Strava being full-screen, actively tracking a run and using GPS, the built-in Samsung Health workout detection often (but not alwayw) still triggers and produces duplicate notifications and workout tracking.
+There's also an interesting lack of understanding from the operating system that another app is tracking a workout because despite Strava being full-screen, actively tracking a run and using GPS, the built-in Samsung Health workout detection often (but not always) still triggers and produces duplicate notifications and workout tracking.
 That automatic Samsung Health tracking is really useful, but it needs to be able to recognize when to take a back seat to another app doing tracking.
 (And I'd be happy to use Samsung Health tracking for runs if it exported to Strava at the end — but the Samsung-Strava integration only works in the other direction, and not even 100% of the time at that.)

 And this leads us into a general discussion about Samsung's software and app ecosystem.
 Even though I fully believe the latest Tizen wearable OS is superior to Google's Wear OS, Samsung still has a massive problem with third-party apps and services.
 The Strava app does work and sync with Strava, but it's incredibly basic and lacks the fluidity and smoothness of the Samsung Health services.
 And as noted, it can have its own hiccups.
 It's not surprising that Strava, like just about every other app on the Galaxy Store, is 2.5/5 stars or less.
 MapMyRun and Endomondo apps are also available, which is good to see, though their user ratings are equally rough.

-It's also wonderful that the Watch Active 2 has Bluetooth to connect headphones, and a Spotify integration that lets you load playlists onto the watch for full phone-free activities — a big deal for many.
+It's also wonderful that the Watch Active 2 has Bluetooth to connect headphones and a Spotify integration that lets you load playlists onto the watch for full phone-free activities — a big deal for many.
 But it's only for Spotify; not YouTube Music, Pandora, Amazon Prime Music, or (gasp) Apple Music.
 Thankfully you can manually load music files if you're truly committed, but I really like the convenience of having my YouTube Music playlists on all of my devices and that's just straight-up not possible on the Watch Active 2.
 I'm sure Spotify is great, but I'm not giving up my preferred music app everywhere else just so I can listen to my music via my watch a few hours a week.

 Having poor (or no) apps for Samsung wearables is, ultimately, the fault of the companies and not Samsung.
 But it just speaks to the issues Samsung faces in trying to grow its wearable ecosystem when it makes some of the most popular non-Apple smartwatches and it can't get big names to make solid apps — or in many cases make an app at all — for its platform.
 And if you can't get an app you need, or the app you need doesn't work well, it can dramatically affect your Samsung wearable experience.

-Should you buy the Galaxy Watch Active 2?
+Samsung Galaxy Watch Active 2: Should you buy the Galaxy Watch Active 2?